Coqueta (1983 film)

-Coqueta (in English: Coquette) is a 1983 Mexican musical drama film.
+Coqueta (in English: Coquette) is a 1983 Mexican musical drama film, directed by Sergio Vejar and starring Lucero.

 Plot

 It tells the story of Rocío (Lucerito aka Lucero), an optimistic adolescent, who finds true love in Pablo (Pedrito Fernández aka Pedro Fernández).
 However, the innocent love of this pair is destroyed when Roció faints at her birthday party, which leads to the diagnosis of a grave heart defect.
 In desperation, due to the possibility of losing his beloved Roció, Pablo tries to hide his sadness, and show great bravery for the well-being of the girl he adores.